Cumorah overview

 The pursuit of clarity, charity and understanding leads us to review the relevant facts, assumptions, inferences and theories so everyone can clearly understand the alternatives in a spirit of charity.

-However, in 1835, to quell doubts raised by critics about the historicity of the Book of Mormon and its setting, Oliver Cowdery, as Assistant President of the Church, had explained it is a fact that the hill in New York is the same Cumorah/Ramah as described in the Book of Mormon.
+In 1835, to quell doubts raised by critics about the historicity of the Book of Mormon and its setting, Oliver Cowdery, as Assistant President of the Church, explained it is a fact that the hill in New York is the same Cumorah/Ramah as described in the Book of Mormon.
 Oliver's explanation was republished several times during Joseph's lifetime and was copied into Joseph's personal history as part of his life story.
 LDS Church leaders reiterated Oliver's declaration numerous times, including members of the First Presidency speaking in General Conference.

 This article summarizes some of the historical evidence regarding Cumorah/Ramah.